QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 ### Contributing the changes back to Quilt

 To contribute your changes, you have to add and commit your changes, then push the changes to your fork of QM.
-This is really easy to do with an IDE, as described in [the Setting Up article][setting-up], but if you want you can also do it from the command prompt or terminal with these commands.
+This is really easy to do with an IDE, as described in [the Setting Up article](../introduction/setting-up), but if you want you can also do it from the command prompt or terminal with these commands.

 ```bash